-With the support of the Christopher Wren Association and private donors, the Reves Center awards a number of scholarships to students undertaking international summer internships.
-The exact number of awards and the amount of each will vary from year to year, but in general about a dozen will be given per year.
+With the support of private donors, the Reves Center awards a number of scholarships to students undertaking international summer internships.
+The exact number of awards and the amount of each will vary from year to year.
+Please review the eligibility considerations and instructions for applying before submitting your online application.

-To be eligible for scholarship support, students must be continuing W&M degree-seeking students at the undergraduate or graduate level involved in full-time internships overseas or in domestic agencies/organizations that are international in focus.
+To be eligible, applicants may not be graduating before December of the application year.
+Students must be involved in full-time internships overseas or in domestic agencies/organizations that are international in focus.
 These include internationally-directed government agencies (such as the State Department), overseas non-governmental organizations (NGOs), overseas private sector corporations, etc. Internships must entail at least five full-time weeks of work over the summer.

 Applications may be submitted before an internship has been offered/accepted, but no funds will be disbursed until the student has submitted certification by an on-site supervisor that s/he will be undertaking the work.
 The Reves Center reserves the right to contact the on-site supervisor at any point with regard to the intern's performance.

 Though an effort will be made to support as large a number of eligible applicants as possible, the largest stipends will generally go to applicants whose internship entails substantial travel and housing costs, who are not receiving support from the organization with which they are interning or the university, and/or who are on financial aid.
 Typically, students with paid internships will not receive funding.

 Application materials must be submitted via Tribe Careers.
 To apply, log onto your Tribe Careers account and find further instructions on the Tribe Careers homepage.
 Direct Link to the TribeCareers Application